Visit Winona’s Short List: Top 5 Paddling Spots

 4. McNally Landing

-A great place to launch a boat, kayak or canoe, Upper McNally Landing provides access to Polander Lake, a well-known fishing spot with wide-open water.
+A great place to launch a boat, kayak or canoe, McNally Landing provides access to Polander Lake, a well-known fishing spot with wide open water.
 Lower McNally Landing, located below the spillway, sets you into a popular boating channel with lots of little nooks and crannies to explore.

 Map: Pool 5A